jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 **Identity**

-While I'm not yet convinced identity is the right label, what I'm point out here is the degree to which the material logic of the medium reveals or hides the identity of the sender or receiver of the message.
+While I'm not yet convinced "identity" is the right label, what I'm pointing out here is the degree to which the material logic of the medium reveals or hides the identity of the sender or receiver of the message.

 {:.question}
 To what degree does speaking on TV reveal the identity of the sender?
 To what degree is the identity of the receiver revealed?
 Does speaking through the radio lessen the identity reveal?